aldotele/globon/README.md

 After the three containers are launched successfully, navigate to:
 [http://localhost:4200]() to try it out!

-You can also access the [http://localhost:8000/swagger](Swagger UI)
+You can also access the [Swagger UI](http://localhost:8000/swagger)